wamp-proto/wamp-proto/rfc/text/advanced/ap_authentication_scram.md

     [2, 3251278072152162,
         {
             "authid": "user",
-            "authrole": "admin",
+            "authrole": "frontend",
-            "authmethod": "wamp-scram-sha-256",
+            "authmethod": "wamp-scram",
             "authprovider": "static",
-            "roles": ...
+            "roles": ...,
+            "authextra":
+                {
+                    "verifier":
-            "scram_verifier": "v=6rriTRBi23WpRR/wtup+mMhUZUn/dB5nLTJRsjl95G4="
+                      "v=6rriTRBi23WpRR/wtup+mMhUZUn/dB5nLTJRsjl95G4="
                 }
+        }
     ]
 ```

 where:

 1. `authid|string`: The authentication ID the client was actually authenticated as.
-If user impersonation was requested, `authid` SHALL be the same ID as `impersonated_id`.
 2. `authrole|string`: The authentication role the client was authenticated for.
-3. `authmethod|string`: The authentication method, here `"wamp-scram-*"`.
+3. `authmethod|string`: The authentication method, here `"wamp-scram"`.
 4. `authprovider|string`: The actual provider of authentication.
 For WAMP-SCRAM authentication, this can be freely chosen by the app, e.g. static or dynamic.
-5. `scram_verifier|string`: The base64-encoded `ServerSignature`, computed as described in the [SCRAM Algorithms](#scram-algorithms) section.
-The client SHOULD check this verifier for mutual authentication.
+5. `authextra.verifier|string`: The base64-encoded `ServerSignature`, computed as described in the [SCRAM Algorithms](#scram-algorithms) section.

+The client SHOULD check the `verifier` for mutual authentication, terminating the session if invalid.

 ###### Final Server Authentication Message - Failure